What is Satire? Meaning and Examples from Film

 Summing Up

-Through exaggeration, irony, and wit, filmmakers can critique societal norms, behaviors, and institutions in an engaging and thought-provoking manner for the audience.
+Satire in movies is a clever way to mix humor with social and political commentary.
+By using exaggeration, irony, and sharp wit, filmmakers can call out societal norms, behaviors, and institutions in an entertaining and thought-provoking way.

 Up Next: What is Irony in Film?
 And How To Use It in a Screenplay